A dog is man's best friend. But that doesn't mean a dog is friends with everyone.

 The "one-bite law" gave owners a strong defense.
 But the laws now fall under strict liability, which sides with injured people.
 Dog owners face thousands of dollars in damages and possible prison sentences.

 But owners can defend themselves or claim negligence.
-Lawyers determine the outcome of many dog bite cases.
+Our St Louis personal injury lawyers determine the outcome of many dog bite cases.

 If you have been attacked by a dog in Missouri, you can receive help.
 If your dog attacks someone, you can also receive help.
 Contact The Bruning Law Firm today!